-Assam repeals Muslim Marriage Act to prevent child marriages
+Assam to repeal Muslim Marriage Act to prevent child marriages

 “The Assam Muslim Marriage and Divorce Registration Act 1935 – on the basis of which 94 Muslim registrars had even now been doing the registration and divorce of Muslim marriages in the state – has been repealed,” Baruah said.
 “Today’s Cabinet [decision] has removed this Act, as a result of which, after today, Muslim marriage registration or divorce registration cannot happen through this Act.
 We have a Special Marriage Act, so we want all marriages to happen under the Special Marriage Act.”

-The Act, which was repealed, allowed the registrars operating in the districts to grant licences to Muslim persons to register marriages and divorces.
+The Act allows the registrars operating in the districts to grant licences to Muslim persons to register marriages and divorces.

-A clause in the Act stated, “…provided that if the bride and groom, or both, be minors, application shall be made on their behalf by their respective lawful guardians…”
+A clause in the Act states, “…provided that if the bride and groom, or both, be minors, application shall be made on their behalf by their respective lawful guardians…”

 The law was “not in line with today’s society”, Baruah said.
 The decision to repeal the Act is part of the state government’s efforts to prevent child marriage, he added.